 Information on COVID-19 (Coronavirus)

-Book drops at both branches are now closed, so please do not visit the library to return materials.
-For now, we have extended the due date of all material currently borrowed to April 30th.
+The book drop at Nechako Branch remains closed.
+For now, we have extended the due date of all material currently borrowed to June 1st.
 This impacts approximately 25,000 items.
 Please note, this does not apply to accounts sent to collections or materials that we’ve previously billed at the replacement cost.
 Overdue fees and other library bills will be suspended so that patrons are not charged for materials they cannot return.
 Holds may show a pick up date in your account while we are closed, however, we have suspended holds and you will not lose your spot in the queue.
-Once we know when we can reopen, a new date will be set and we will contact all patrons with a new deadline for holds pickup.

 The Prince George Public Library provides a large range of digital resources including books, audiobooks, newspapers, movies and more through our website: www.pgpl.ca including OverDrive for Libraries, Hoopla Digital and rbDigital.
 Prince George residents who do not currently have a library card can apply online at http://www.pgpl.ca/cards/application.
 Temporary library card numbers will be valid for 90 days and will provide access to all digital collections, with the exception of Gale Courses.